K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 3/20/2021

+    1. Major UI layout work.
+There are now on-screen labels for most everything a normal radio would have indicators for.
+    2. Rearranged many buttons to match the order of the labels where possible.
+    3. Formatted VFO and spectrum frequency labels with MHz.Khz.Hz format.
+Sized things to display up to 99GHz (11 digits and 2 dots total).
+    4. The VFO labels will highlight Red background during Transmit.
+You can test this by pressing the XMIT key.
+    5. When Split is on, the split indicator turns green with an arrow pointing to the standby VFO.
+The Active VFO is on top row, the standby VFO is on bottom in dark grey.
+VFO A and B can swap between Active and Standby.
+When yo upress the XMIT key, the standby VFO will now light red.
+    6. NOTE: Do not uncomment the "#define OCXO_10MHZ" if you do not have a C version PLL board.
+    7. If you want to ruin etehrnet there are multiple ways to configure it.
+Probably the easiest is to uncomment the #define USE_ETHERNET_PROFILE I placed in the SDR_8875.h file today around line 77ish.
+It looks like this snippet.
+    // --------------------------------------------User Profile Selection --------------------------------------------------------
+    //
+    //#define USE_ENET_PROFILE    // <<--- Uncomment this line if you want to use ethernet without editing any variables.
+    //
+    #ifdef USE_ENET_PROFILE
+        uint8_t     user_Profile = 0;   // Profile 0 has enet enabled, 1 and 2 do not.
+    #else
+        uint8_t     user_Profile = 1;   // Profile 0 has enet enabled, 1 and 2 do not.
+    #endif
+    //
+    //----------------------------------------------------------------------------------
+    Other ways are to edit the user settings table or to comment out in the above text what you need to get the User profile 0 to be active.
+Many ways to skin a cat.

 ## 3/19/2021

     1. Updated VFO.h and other files to use "#define OCXO_10MHZ" to switch between si5351 libraries and configure the PLL board for a Version C si5351C PLL board with external 10Mhz reference clock.
 As a matter of convenience, I am also switching to "user_Profile=0" which has ethernet enabled.
 Otherwise "user_Profile=1" is used and ethernet is disabled in that profile setting.